-1. A Compensation, Nomination and Sustainability Committee (the “Committee”) is instituted within the Board of Directors of Prysmian S.p.A. (the “Company”).
-In compliance with the combination of Articles 5 and 6 of the Self-Regulation Code (“Codice di Autodisciplina”) of the Corporate Governance Committee of Listed Companies (edition of July 2015) (the “Self-Regulation Code”), the Committee shall exclusively consist of independent directors or, alternatively, of non-executive directors, the majority of which shall be independent, in which case the Committee Chairman is appointed among the independent directors.
+1. A Remuneration and Nomination (the “Committee”) is instituted within the Board of Directors of Prysmian S.p.A. (the “Company”).
+The Committee shall exclusively consist of independent directors or, alternatively, of non-executive directors, the majority of which shall be independent, in which case the Committee Chairman is appointed among the independent directors.

 2. The Committee has the task of putting forward proposals and providing advisory functions to the Board of Directors, as fall within the scope of its competence.